 This is yet another financial burden being placed on small businesses.
 However, given the consequences of not complying with the law, it is important to know what you must do and when; ensuring you are prepared in advance will help take the stress out of implementing pension auto enrolment and help you plan for the future.

 Pension Auto Enrolment is a vast area of law and as such this article gives an overview of your duties.
 For more detailed information you can visit the Pension Regulator website.
-Alternatively, if you need legal advice in relation to whom an eligible job holder is within your Practice, please do not hesitate to contact Laura Pearce on 0207 388 1658 or at email@example.com.
+Alternatively, if you need legal advice in relation to whom an eligible job holder is within your Practice, please do not hesitate to contact Laura Pearce on 020 7388 1658, or email her at email@example.com.